-Spring is here, and it’s about time to get out and enjoy this beautiful place we call home – the gorgeous Pacific Northwest!
-We are excited to share 6 daytrips you can enjoy out your front door at McCormick.
+The sun is out, so it’s time to explore the gorgeous Pacific Northwest!
+We are excited to share 7 day trips you can enjoy out your front door at McCormick.
 Several of these daytrips were suggested by a fellow McCormick resident (Garrette Custom Homeowner), so you know they will be amazing.
 Get your calendar out and start planning!
 Let’s start our journey with a stop close to McCormick:

 Seattleites love their Rattlesnake Lake, Poo Poo Point, and Mount Si hikes.
 Those from the Bay Area love their Point Reyes and Mt.
 Tam hikes.
 In Kitsap, we love the Green Mountain / Gold Creek Trail hike.
 This day trip is just 16 miles down the road from McCormick (reachable in under 30 minutes).
 This Gold Creek Trail hike, considered moderate, is a 5.9 mile day hike delivering 1,000 feet of elevation gain.
 The trail winds through forests and meadows to the top of Green Mountain, offering those who make the journey astounding views of Seattle and the Olympic Mountain range.